 This is an extreme example, of course, and the effect of rounding gets smaller as your transaction size increases.
 But it’s exactly why you should think twice about using your UOB PRVI Miles Card for small transactions that aren’t in S$5 blocks- in fact, the minimum spend required to earn miles is S$5.

 |🚆 What about SimplyGo?|

-This means that despite ostensibly having a higher headline rate, you may earn fewer miles on the UOB PRVI Miles Card in some scenarios than, say, the Citi PremierMiles (1.2 mpd on local spend).
+This means that despite having a higher headline rate, you may earn fewer miles on the UOB PRVI Miles Card than the Citi PremierMiles Card depending on transaction size.
 Consider the following:

 If you’re an excel geek, here’s the formulas you need to calculate points:

 |FCY Spend||=ROUNDDOWN (ROUNDDOWN (X/5,0) * 6,0)|